 In general, pronouns in Spanish function much as they do in English.
 They can fulfill any role in a sentence that a noun can, and some of them vary in form depending on whether they're used as a subject or an object.
-Probably the biggest difference is that in Spanish most pronouns have gender, whereas in English the only ones that do are those that refer specifically to males or females.
+Probably the biggest difference is that in Spanish most pronouns have gender, whereas in English the only ones that do with very few exceptions are those that refer specifically to males or females.

 - Subject pronoun — replaces the subject of a sentence — yo (I), tú (you), él (he), ella (she), ellos (they), ellas (they) — I want to leave.
 Yo quiero salir.

 - Demonstrative pronoun — replaces a noun while also pointing to it — éste (this one), ésta (this one), ésa (that one), aquéllos (those ones) — Quiero ésta.
 I want this.
 (Note that many demonstrative pronouns have written or orthographic accents on the stressed vowel.
 Although such accents used to be considered mandatory, these days they generally are considered optional if they can be omitted without causing confusion.
 However, many writers and publications continue to use them even though they don't affect pronunciation.)

 - Verbal object pronoun — functions as the object of a verb — él (him), ella (her), mí (me), me (me), ellos (them) — No puedo verlo.
 I can't see it.

 - Reflexive pronoun — used when the direct object and the subject of a verb refer to the same person.
 These are used much more in Spanish than in English. — me (myself), te (yourself), se (himself, herself, themselves) — Juan se baña.
 John is bathing himself.